abeeds/Music_manager/README.md

     - add way to edit playlists
     - add way to delete playlists

-- Search functionality
-    - edit GET api/song to take a search query optionally
-        - if any words match a title, album, or artist, return them

-- Song details
-    - clicking a song takes you to a new page that displays all the info

 ## Main Feature - Playlist Management
 ### Database
 The first feature I added to this is playlist management.
 To allow for